Spills: Which State Agency Has Jurisdiction?

 - Governor’s Division of Emergency Management

-The General Land Office (GLO) is the state’s lead agency for responding to crude oil spills that enter, or threaten to enter, coastal waters pursuant to the Oil Spill Prevention and Response Act of 1991 (Texas Natural Resources Code §40.001).
+The General Land Office (GLO) is the state’s lead agency for responding to oil spills that enter, or threaten to enter, coastal waters pursuant to the Oil Spill Prevention and Response Act of 1991 (Texas Natural Resources Code §40.001).

 The Railroad Commission of Texas (RRC) serves as the lead agency for spills or discharges from all activities associated with the exploration, development, or production, including storage or pipeline transportation (excluding highway transport and refined product spills), of oil, gas, and geothermal resources pursuant to Texas Natural Resources Code §85.042, 91.101, and 91.601.